KeizerDev/Domainchecker/README.md

 Flags:
   -l, --list-providers    list supported providers
-  -p, --provider string   set search provider (default "google") -v, --verbose           display url when opening
+  -p, --provider string   set doamin supply provider (default "godaddy") (TODO) -v, --verbose           display url when opening
       --version           display version
 ```

 ## What should it do?
 It should check which domain is available and which not.
-When the domain is available it would be ideal to pass it to a domain supplier like [godaddy](https://godaddy.com/) (this is wip on).
+When the domain is available it would be ideal to pass it to a domain supplier like [godaddy](https://godaddy.com/) (this is WIP now).

 ## Install